شوید باقالی پلو

 - 8 1/4 cups water, divided

-- 2 tablespoons salt.
-For parboiling the rice and will be rinsed out.
+- 2 tablespoons salt, for parboiling the rice and will be rinsed out.

-- 4 tablespoons butter or ghee divided
+- 4 tablespoons butter or ghee, divided

-- 1/4 teaspoon ground saffron dissolved in 2 tablespoons hot water
+- 1/4 teaspoon ground saffron, dissolved in 2 tablespoons hot water

-- Add the rinsed rice and boil on high heat uncovered for about 7-8 minutes, or until the rice has slightly softened.
+- Add the rinsed rice and boil on high heat uncovered for about 5-7 minutes, or until the rice has slightly softened.

 - Spread the saffron rice evenly in the bottom of the pot.
 This will be the crispy rice referred to as the Tahdig.

-- Cut up the remaining 2 tablespoons ghee into pieces and evenly spread over the top of the rice.
+- Cut up the remaining 2 tablespoons of ghee into pieces and evenly spread over the top of the rice.